-The house is built on one of the 350 plots designated for construction by private builders at the Homeruskwartier in Almere.
-The “Herenhuizen” plots, where an extra high ceiling clearance (3.5 m) was required at the ground floor level, is suitable for both residential and work functions.
+The house is built on one of the 350 plots designated for construction by private builders (very rare in the Netherlands), an initiative of Alderman Adri Duivesteijn, in Homeruskwartier, Almere.
+The “Herenhuizen” plots, where the extra high ceiling clearance (3.5 m) was required at the ground floor level, is suitable for both residential and work functions.

 The municipality of Almere has C2C in high esteem and even drafted the “Almere Principles”!
 This course offered a chance to see how much they really meant it and how much liberty they were willing to give private clients.
 From this, cc studio developed the idea to try to produce the facade from residual waste, using their contacts with the tent industry,